Gwinnett County Public Schools FAQs

 Can my out-of-state doctor or dentist complete the medical form (#3300)?

 Blank medical forms are available only to health departments and doctors and dentists licensed in Georgia.
 However, letters from appropriate healthcare professionals and out-of-state certificates are acceptable for the medical form (#3300), if completed within the previous 12 months and stapled to the state form.
-Vision, hearing, and dental, and nutrition screening exams are available at Georgia Health Departments for a fee.
+Vision, hearing, and dental, and nutrition screening exams are available at Gwinnett Health Department locations for a fee.

 What curriculum does Gwinnett County use?